Serving Little Smiles

 Space maintainers are small plastic or metal devices that are placed into the gap where your child has lost a baby tooth.
 They are comfortable and your child won’t even notice the space maintainer after a while.

 The purpose of a space maintainer is to stop the surrounding teeth from shifting toward the gap where their baby tooth used to be.
-If the teeth shift, this can block the adult tooth from erupting properly, which may cause serious oral development issues.
+If the teeth shift, this can block the adult tooth from erupting properly, which can lead to serious oral development issues.

 This type of treatment is used for baby teeth because it’s a good idea to preserve the baby tooth whenever possible, even if it’s infected.
 This is because baby teeth form the “paths” that the adult teeth follow when they erupt.

-If a pulpotomy is not a good option, Dr. Tuttle may recommend extracting your child’s baby tooth and applying a space maintainer, but we always try to save your child’s tooth whenever it’s possible to do so.
+If a pulpotomy is not a good option, Dr. Tuttle may recommend extracting your child’s baby tooth and applying a space maintainer, but we always try to save your child’s tooth whenever possible.